 I recommend Barilla gluten-free spaghetti for pasta and Schar ciabatta bread for meatball subs.
-Serve with either easy homemade recipe – gluten-free breadsticks or garlic knots.
+If you would like to serve with a bread side, consider these easy homemade gluten-free breadsticks, which are perfect for sopping up sauce.
 Also any of these lasagna sides would pair great!

 Since this recipe contains no gluten-free bread crumbs or gluten-free oats, they are also low carb.
 For an entirely low carb dinner, serve over almond flour pasta, zucchini noodles, or simply enjoy as is!

 SAVE THIS recipe for gluten-free meatballs TO YOUR PINTEREST BOARD!

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!

 - To brown the meatballs spread the olive oil on a baking sheet.
 Place it in the oven and preheat to 350°F. Meanwhile, mix together the meatball mixture.1 tablespoon olive oil

 - In a large bowl, place the ground beef, parmesan cheese, parsley, salt, pepper, and garlic powder.
 Mix together with you hands.
 Portion out in 1 ½ – 2-inch sized balls (slightly larger than golf balls).2 pounds ground chuck,½ cup freshly grated Parmesan cheese,2 teaspoons dried parsley,1 teaspoon salt,¼ teaspoon pepper,⅛ teaspoon garlic powder